bermar24/GrowKnow_Documentation/Software_Requirements_Specification.md

 ### 3.5 Supportability

 #### 3.5.1 Coding Standards
-We will follow industry best practices and clean code principles for both backend (Node.js, Express) and frontend (React).
+We will follow industry best practices and clean code principles for both backend (Django) and frontend (React).

 #### 3.5.2 Testing Strategy
 The system will use automated testing for core functionalities (user registration, newsletter, search).
 Unit, integration, and pipeline tests will ensure reliability.